Session 1: Working with numbers

 If you want more practice with your maths skills, please contact your local college to discuss the options available.

 By the end of this session you will be able to:

-- understand fractions, decimals and percentages, and the equivalencies between them
+- use fractions, decimals and percentages and convert between them